Our work in the community

 Christmas Grotto fundraising scheme

-Sealife Adventure holds a Christmas Grotto each year, during which guests can come and see Santa free of charge!
+Sealife Adventure holds a Christmas Grotto each year, during which guests can come and see Santa!

 For the last couple of years, the aquarium has displayed charity donation pots and buckets throughout the publically accessible areas of the aquarium to raise funds for a designated charity.